orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

 * libstdc++ is the assumed default C++ standard library in this overlay.
   The alternative libc++ as a systemwide default has not been tested for these ebuilds.
-* Vendored Clang `22.0.0git` and vendored Rust (`<rust-ver>-dev`) from the chromium-toolchain package are only supported on Chromium for proper Rust SSP.
 * =dev-lang/rust-bin-9999 is recommended for SSP, sanitizers, and as default to be used in security-critical packages.
 * rust-bin older supported stable (1.74.0, 1.75.0) and rust-bin latest stable